miles916/grid_continuity_SMB/README.md

-# Flux_thickness_iteration
+# Flux_based_SMB
-Collection of MATLAB codes and scripts to improve flux-based ice thickness estimates by ingesting observed surface velocity and elevation change data
+Collection of MATLAB codes and scripts to estimate SMB based on remote sensing observations of velocity and surface elevation changes, with ice thickness estimates.
+Now being adapted to improve flux-based ice thickness estimates by ingesting these observed surface velocity and elevation change data.

 ## Getting Started